Akasaka – Tarui hiking

 You can wear street clothes.
 Sneakers are recommended.

-ideal time for hiking
+Ideal time for hiking Akasaka-Tarui

 It can be visited all year round, but it is best to avoid the hot summer months and when there is snowfall.